CARTE-Toronto/mlab-carte-ai-workshop-2025/docs/index.md

 <li>You now have Wi-Fi access for the day</li>
 </ol>

-<p style="margin-bottom: 0;"><em>⚠️ Note: Each day you need to re-authorize access by texting the new daily passcode, but you will use the same username and password credentials throughout. </em></p>
+<p style="margin-bottom: 0;"><em>Note: Each day you need to re-authorize access by texting the new daily passcode, but you will use the same username and password credentials throughout. </em></p>
 </details>
 </div>

----

 ## Workshop Overview